 These pages from vintage modeling magazines like Flying Aces, Air Trails, American Modeler, American Aircraft Modeler, Young Men, Flying Models, Model Airplane News, R/C Modeler, captured the era.
 All copyrights acknowledged.

 An Airplanes and Rockets visitor wrote requesting that I post this article on the R/C Los Angeles airship, so here it is.
 There have been a few articles in the last year or so reporting on radio-controlled blimps (airships, dirigibles, etc.).
 The advent of super-light radio gear, powerful little brushless motors, and high energy density batteries has made them practical in almost any scale.
 This "Los Angeles" model is 53" long and 11½" in diameter, and will lift 8-10 ounces of gear.
-In 1968, when this article was published, there was no lightweight film covering material that was both strong enough and gas-tight enough to do the job, so thin silk and butyrate dope were used.
+In 1968, when this article was published in American Aircraft Modeler magazine, there was no lightweight film covering material that was both strong enough and gas-tight enough to do the job, so thin silk and butyrate dope were used.
 Modern covering and equipment should let this baby fly to the moon!

 R/C 'Los Angeles'